 Google’s systems noticed that an active AdSense account already claimed my Payee Name.
 But instead of telling me I couldn’t complete my application, as I expected, it asked if I wanted to transfer the account.
 What did I say?
 Yes!, of course.

-I filled out a short form, got a bit of data from my approved AdSense account, agreed to forfeit my $0.00 of unpaid earnings in the old AdSense account,1 submitted, and waited.
+I filled out a short form, got a bit of data from my approved AdSense account, agreed to forfeit my $0.00 of unpaid earnings in the old AdSense account, 1Earnings below the payment threshold of US$10 are forfeit in transfers.
+Not that I ever used my old account, so it couldn’t possibly have any earnings. submitted, and waited.
 In less than an hour, I got confirmations addressed to both my old and new email addresses that my account had been transferred.
 I logged into AdSense using my main Google Account, and it worked.

 Technically, what Google did was close my old account and open a new one associated with my primary Gmail address.
 That’s why unpaid earnings below the payment threshold didn’t transfer.
 If I had generated ad code using the old account, I would have had to replace it.
 Not having to deal with that made a simple process even easier.